Niltiwari7/Quote-Website/README.md

 **How to Use:**
 1. Open the webpage.
 2. Click the "New Quote" button to generate a random quote.
-3. The quote text and author's name will be displayed.
+3. The quoted text and author's name will be displayed.
 4. If you wish to share the quote, click the "Tweet" button to post it on Twitter.

 **Project Structure:**